pysat/pysat/docs/new_instrument.rst

 modify ``self`` in-place as needed; equivalent to a custom routine.
 :py:func:`clean` is allowed to raise logger messages, warnings, and errors.
-If the routine does this, be sure to test them by assigning the necessary information to the :py:attr:`_clean_warn` attribute, described in Section rst_new_inst-test_. :py:func:`clean` may also re-assign the cleaning level if appropriate.
+If the routine does this, be sure to test them by assigning the necessary information to the :py:attr:`_clean_warn` attribute, described in :ref:`Testing Support <rst_new_inst-test>`_. :py:func:`clean` may also re-assign the cleaning level if appropriate.
 If you do this, be sure to raise a logging warning, so that users are aware that this change is happening and why the clean level they requested is not appropriate.

 list_remote_files
 ^^^^^^^^^^^^^^^^^